 - This long and narrow island (about 50km from north to south) is actually closer to Cambodia than the mainland of Vietnam.
 It is still being developed as a major tourist destination, so roads and other infrastructure are in the process of catching up to the fast-paced construction of hotels and resorts.

 - Almost everyone arrives by air, with flights on several airlines many times a day from Ho Chi Minh City (SGN), and less frequently from Hanoi (HAN).
-By 2018, direct flights from Bangkok (BKK) are likely (with a free 30-day visa on arrival), and chartered flights from northern Europe are usually offered in peak season (May-August and Christmas).
+There are direct flights from Bangkok (BKK) (with a free 30-day visa on arrival), and chartered flights from northern Europe are usually offered in peak season (May-August and Christmas).

 - Phu Quoc’s airport (PQC) is new and astoundingly oversized, clearly preparing for an expected bulge in tourism.

 - Some hardy souls catch a boat from mainland Vietnam, but this is only practical for anyone also wanting to explore the Mekong Delta before or after.
 Boats, confusingly, use several ports around the island – another reason to fly in and out.

 - Many hotels – as opposed to upmarket resorts – are based in and around the main town of Duong Dong, which is a good base and only 5km from the airport.
 Directly south, Long Beach has by far the largest range of mid-range hotels, bars, cafés and shops.

 - Many top-end resorts are in spectacular, but isolated, regions, such as Sao Beach on the southeast tip (arguably the country’s best beach), Ganh Dau to the northwest (still mainly a fishing village), Ong Lang (only a couple of kilometers north of Duong Dong), and Vung Bau (a delightfully undeveloped and broad bay).